Hokeey/DetectCanaryTokens/README.md

  - Make the bash script executable: ```chmod +x find_canary_tokens.sh```

  - Run script: ```./find_canary_tokens.sh /path/to/directory output.txt ```
-Note: The .txt file name can be anything.
-Just keep in mind, if the script is executed twice with the same .txt name, the second execution of the script will replace the logged results of the previous execution.
+Note: The text file name can be anything.
+Just keep in mind, if the script is executed twice with the same text name, the second execution of the script will replace the logged results of the previous execution.

 **2. Interpret Results**

-Each execution of the script will log the extracted URLs within XML files in a separate text file, and once logged you can search through the text file to see any suspious or outlier URLs.
+Each execution of the script will log the extracted URLs within XML files in a separate text file, and once logged you can search through the text file to find any suspious URLs.
+To find instances of logged URL connections to canary tokens within the text file ```Control + F``` on Windows/Linux or ```Command + F``` for OS X.

+# Script Preview